gzweigle/open-hybrid-piano/WARNINGS.md

-# DIY Hybrid Digital Grand Piano - WARNINGS
+# DIY Hybrid Digital Grand Piano - Warnings

-Please read all warnings prior to starting work.
+The warnings below may be repeated or described in more detail elsewhere in the repo.
+It cannot be guaranteed, but it is the intent that this *WARNINGS.md* file contains a high-level superset of all warnings.
+The information in this file may not be complete.

+## Experience

 It is recommended to have some experience with software and electronics projects.
 Or learn using internet and other resources.

-Some of the warnings below may be repeated or described in more detail elsewhere in the repo.
-It cannot be guaranteed, but it is the intent that this *WARNINGS.md* file contains a high-level superset of all warnings.
-The information in this file may not be complete.

-Please read disclaimers in licenses.
+## Hardware

+Take a look at any pending hardware changes or known problems in [Issues](https://github.com/gzweigle/DIY-Grand-Digital-Piano/issues) before building boards.

 ## Teensy USB and External Power

-Internally the Teensy 4.1 shorts its USB connection and the +5V power pin.
+The Teensy 4.1 shorts its USB power connection and its +5V power pin.
+Some *stem piano* printed circuit boards route the Teensy +5V power to an external power input connection.

+Options:
-Do not connect an external +5V supply to a circuit board at the same time as the Teensy 4.1 USB programming cable is connected and when that USB cable is also suppling power.
+1. Never connect a +5V power source to the board at the same time as the Teensy 4.1 USB programming cable.
 This could short the computer connected to the USB with the +5V supply connected to the circuit board, and damage the computer.
-Please see the PJRC Teensy 4.1 website for more details on this issue: https://www.pjrc.com.
 Some circuit boards have a dedicated jumper as an extra reminder.
+Disconnect the jumper when powering the board with USB.

-For boards connected to all 88 piano key sensors.
+2. For boards connected to all 88 piano key sensors.
 The total current draw of a circuit board will likely exceed the capability of an external computer that is trying to power the board through a USB cable connected to the Teensy 4.1.
 Therefore, the external +5V power source on the circuit board is needed in these cases.
-The PJRC website has information on how to use a USB cable under this scenario.
+For using the USB to program the Teensy 4.1, the PJRC website has information on how to modify a USB cable under this scenario.

-Please see https://www.pjrc.com for more information.
+Please see the PJRC Teensy 4.1 website for more details: https://www.pjrc.com.

 ## Fuses and Short Circuit Protection